- Paving the way for women: historical background of the Dutch Golden Age

 Meet the Women of the Dutch Golden Age:

-Like many artists from the Dutch Golden Age women and men information about Clara Peeters’ life, including her artistic training, is scant.
-What is known has been gleaned from a handful of documents that mention an artist believed to be her, from information her paintings offer, and from the materials she used.
+Like many artists from the Dutch Golden Age, information about Clara Peeters’ life (1594-after 1657), including her artistic training, is scant.
+What is known has been gleaned from a handful of documents that mention an artist believed to be her, from the information her paintings offer, and from the materials she used.
 It is believed that she spent much of her time in Antwerp and that she may have been apprenticed to well-known still-life painter Osias Beert.

 She clearly had a natural talent, though; Peeters’ earliest signed painting is from 1608 when she was only 14 years old.
 Before she had turned 20, she had produced at least four still lifes that currently reside in Museo del Prado in Madrid.
 The term “still life” was not first used until 1650.
 Before that, the scenes were described in generic terms like “flower piece,” “little breakfast,” or “banquet scene.”
 Likewise, “genre scenes” were often described as “family scenes” or “interior domestic scenes.”